fuelsoft/viewer/README.md

 * Pan!
 * Wow!

 Also, it's GPU accelerated (via SDL's Accelerated Rendering features).
-There are trade-offs here:
+There are some trade-offs:

 * **PRO:** Ultra low CPU usage **once image is loaded -- this is still a CPU process.**
 * **PRO:** Panning and zooming are very smooth and take advantage of better GPU hardware rendering.